Tommy Hill: World Superbikes and return to British Superbikes 2009 –

-The Althea team kept faith in him for 2009, signing him to be their sole World Superbike rider, owing to his BSB experience.
+The Althea team kept faith in Hill for 2009, signing him to be their sole World Superbike rider, owing to his BSB experience.
 However he was uncompetitive, and lost the ride midseason to young Frenchman Matthieu Lagrive.

-He joined Worx Crescent Suzuki as a replacement for the injured Sylvain Guintoli from the Mallory Park round, qualifying 2nd.
+Hill joined Worx Crescent Suzuki as a replacement for the injured Sylvain Guintoli from the Mallory Park round, qualifying 2nd.
 He was competitive in race 1 despite the electronic engine management system failing before the start, until chaos and controversy struck.
 He was running second when Josh Brookes lost control of his bike and catapulted race leader Simon Andrews, dropping oil from Brookes' Honda.
 Hill was one of five other riders who either crashed or downed their bikes to avoid crashing.
 The red flag was shown, but these seven riders were omitted from the results, as they were not running at the time of the red flag.
 Brookes received a two-meeting ban for his mistake.
 Hill kept the ride for the next meeting at Brands Hatch on a three race weekend.
 Hill rode well at Brands Hatch but after the meeting it was confirmed that Sylvain Guintoli would return to the Worx Suzuki team for the remainder of the season.
 After missing the Cadwell Park round Hill returned to BSB for the Hydrex Honda team, taking the seat from Karl Harris after he was sacked.

 Hill adapted quickly to the Hydrex Honda, gaining 7th and 6th-place finishes in his first outing at Croft, two fifths at Silverstone, and podium places at Oulton Park.

-For 2010 Hill joined Worx Crescent Suzuki full-time, alongside former World Superbike race winner Yukio Kagayama.
+For 2010, Hill joined Worx Crescent Suzuki full-time, alongside former World Superbike race winner Yukio Kagayama.
 He took victory in the season opener at Brands Hatch, before finishing second to James Ellison in race two.
 He led the championship by 36 points at one stage.
 Poorer meetings at Cadwell Park and Knockhill eroded his championship lead, but regained it with three podiums at Snetterton.
 Hill was one of the central subjects of the film I, Superbiker, which recorded his 2010 British Superbike Championship season.

-On 10 November 2010 Hill signed to Swan Yamaha full-time, alongside Supersport champion Michael Laverty.
+On 10 November 2010, Hill signed to Swan Yamaha full-time, alongside Supersport champion Michael Laverty.
 He came second in the opening race at Brands Hatch Indy and took victory in the second race.
 This gave him lead in the championship.
 At Oulton Park, the weekend after, he got pole position in qualifying and topped the time sheet.
 However, during the warm-up session, Loris Baz crashed moments before, leaving fluid on the track, this caused Hill to fall and sustain an injury to the left shoulder.
 Later an update said that Hill's injuries would rule him out of the races ahead., However Hill was back at Croft Circuit in May.
 He made history at Knockhill Racing Circuit by taking his first double win in the championship and putting him back on top form to fight for the championship title.